svenjr/personal-vault/GraphQL/Inline-Fragments.md

-The first thing to remember is that [fragments](https://graphql.org/learn/queries/#fragments) are frist.
+The first thing to remember is that [fragments](https://graphql.org/learn/queries/#fragments) are first.
 They are essentially reusable pieces that you can use from multiple queries in the same call.
 Something like this:

 ```graphql
 {